loiskilberg/create_spiral_notebook/source/01_prepare_front_cover.rst

 * If you want the image to extend to the very edge of the cover:

   - You will need a *bleed* (extra image beyond what you need for the final result).
-It is very difficult to cut exactly along a boundary line.
+This is because it is very difficult to cut exactly along a boundary line.
 Having a *bleed* helps so that trimming the cover later won't accidentally result in tiny slivers of white showing or making the trimmed area smaller than it should be.
   - To add a *bleed*, make the image about 1/8" larger than the final notebook size on each side (top, bottom, left, right).
   - Make sure that the important parts of your image will fit within the final trimmed notebook size and won't be trimmed off later.